OpenDSA/OpenDSA/RST/source/Glossary.rst

    abstract data type
       Abreviated ADT.
 The realization of a data type as a software component.

+   activation record
+      The entity that is stored on the :term:`runtime stack` during program execution.
+      It stores any active local variable and the return address from which a new subroutine is being called, so that this information can be recovered when the subroutine terminates.

    aggregate type
       A type whose members have subparts.
 For example, a typical